Finding a Job

 How to Prepare for a Virtual Job Interview

 Virtual job interviews are becoming more commonplace.
-But just because you won't be at an interview in person doesn't mean the interview will be any easier.
-You need to prepare for a virtual job interview just as much as an in-person interview.
+But just because you won't be at an interview in person doesn't mean the interview will be any easier; you need to prepare for a virtual job interview just as much as an in-person one.

 Everything Wrong With Unemployment and How to Fix It